kelanyll/FPLWrapper/README.md

 - [PostgreSQL](https://www.postgresql.org/)

 Deployed via [AWS](https://aws.amazon.com/).

+*Note: I've disabled this API as I'm unable to maintain it.*

 ## Usage
-The API is running at https://kelanyll.com/fpl-wrapper and is documented at https://kelanyll.com/fpl-wrapper/swagger.

 See https://kelanyll.com/posts/fpl-wrapper for an introduction into the API and `/examples` for example usage in Python.